 The core of the Employee Wellbeing / Employer Rating Service is an anonymous assessment of cultural safety and psychological safety.
 As an employee you can submit feedback on your current and past employers via this psychological safety assessment:

 How does it work for employers?

-Employers that are committed to providing an inclusive and psychologically safe workplace can register their interest in regular Employee Wellbeing Surveys by submitting an inquiry via the the form below:
+Employers that are committed to providing an inclusive and psychologically safe workplace can register their interest in regular Employee Wellbeing surveys and Open Space workshops by submitting an inquiry via the the form below:

 Employers are encouraged to enrol in the service, and to run the anonymous psychological and cultural safety survey administered by volunteers from the Design Justice Network and the Autistic Collaboration Trust on an annual or quarterly basis.
 The survey consists of 16 questions and is sponsored by S23M.